jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/aria-role.md

 {
     "rules": {
         "jsx-a11y/aria-role": [ 2, {
+            "allowedInvalidRoles": ["text"],
             "ignoreNonDOM": true
         }],
     }
 }
 ```

+`allowedInvalidRules` is an optional string array of custom roles that should be allowed in addition to the ARIA spec, such as for cases when you [need to use a non-standard role](https://axesslab.com/text-splitting).

 For the `ignoreNonDOM` option, this determines if developer created components are checked.